Lifestyle and Shopping in Florence

 Florence has become a shopping haven for both locals and tourists.

-Most stores and boutiques flaunt a range of clothing and accessories that cater to a variety of tastes and budgets, but if you insist on mincing through the many aisles of haute couture, well-known fashion designers can be found on via Tornabuoni, via Roma, and via della Spada.
+Most stores and boutiques flaunt a range of clothing and accessories that cater to a variety of tastes and budgets, but if expats insist on mincing through the many aisles of haute couture, well-known fashion designers can be found on via Tornabuoni, via Roma and via della Spada.

 Two small department stores, Rinascente and Coin, are in the heart of the city within a block of each other.
-If you wander around town away from the crowds, you will certainly find many more unique and interesting shops.
+Expats who wander around town away from the crowds will find many more unique and interesting shops.

 In Florence, there are still many traditional as well as contemporary artisans working in their botteghe (workshops).
-They create clothing, jewellery, accessories, purses, and artwork mostly with leather, wood, paper, fabric, and bronze.
-The traditional artisans are concentrated on the Oltrarno side of the city, while the contemporary creatives have inserted themselves where they can on both sides of the river.
+They create clothing, jewellery, accessories, purses and artwork, mostly with leather, wood, paper, fabric and bronze.
+The traditional artisans are concentrated on the Oltrarno side of the city, while the more contemporary creatives have inserted themselves where they can on both sides of the river.